Dermal Fillers for Tear Troughs

-Tear trough fillers can be used to improve the appearance of the under eye area.
+Tear trough filler can be used to improve the appearance of the under eye area.
 Tear troughs are depressions starting from the inner eye and moving outwards and downwards towards the cheek.
 The “lateral tear troughs” are their mirror image that start from the outside corner of the eye and travel downwards and inwards from that point.

 Many patients are concerned about their under eye area, even from a very early age, and this concern intensifies over time.
 They can be concerned about the dark circles and shadowing under the eyes, the hollowing under the eye, or pockets of fat under the eye).